 Queensland's first crocodile farm and home to 3,000 of nature's oldest 'children', weighing in from 100g to 800kg, guided tours are available daily at 10.30am & 1.00pm.

 Lots and lots of great holiday fun for all the family at Discovery Parks - Rockhampton.
-From movie nights and daily colouring competitions, to sausage sizzles and pancake breakfasts, there's plenty of activities to keep everyone entertained!
+From movie nights and daily colouring competitions to sausage sizzles, there's plenty of activities to keep everyone entertained!

 Experience this natural phenomenon at the Capricorn Caves